MoldyMacaroniX/dashword.net/_src/posts/is-geometry-dash-youtube-really-that-bad.md

 The days of uploading monologues with random level replays in the background was over.
 Now, hundreds were doing that.

 Views.
 Retention.
 CTR.
 Impressions.
 CPM.
 It all started to be optimized.

+But with this, the old aura of Geometry Dash YouTube was gone.
+No longer would you get genuine commentary; everything was to be *MrBeast-ified*.
+Optimization was crucial.

+And some people don't like that.

+I can see why.
+We all have nostalgia for those old Minecraft letsplays—before all the light-speed editing and shouting commentary took over.
+I can see why some players don't want that to happen to Geometry Dash.